fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 ### Lime SDR devices

-Here are the detailed specifications for the LimeSDR devices deployed in the chamber (see table below for the details on which nodes host such devices)
+The LimeSDR devices deployed in the chamber have the following specifications: (see table below for the details on which nodes host such devices)

 * **RF Transceiver**: Lime Microsystems LMS7002M MIMO FPRF (Datasheet)
 * **FPGA**: Altera Cyclone IV EP4CE40F23 - also compatible with EP4CE30F23